Healthy Homes Assessment Takapuwahia

 Rental Property Home Assessments Takapuwahia

-Rental property areas affected by Healthy Homes Standard.
-Healthy Homes Standard in Takapuwahia include each:
+Property rental areas that are affected with Health Homes Standard.
+Healthy Homes Standards in Takapuwahia include each:

 • Kitchens